 Milford, MA 01757

-The Milford plant has reinvented itself twice in its history, first, in 1987, when the site began producing beer bottles, and a second time in 2006, when the facility was converted to manufacture all amber-colored glass, enabling the post-consumer recycling rate to be increased from 50% to 75%.
+The Milford plant has reinvented itself twice in its history, first, in 1987, when the site began producing beer bottles, and a second time in 2006, when the facility was converted to manufacture all amber-colored glass, enabling the post-consumer recycling rate to be increased.

 Ardagh Group’s Milford plant was certified for the first time in 2010.

 The energy efficiency at this site was improved through the: